-The "Level" parameter is linked to the main amplitude "Total Amplitude Level" parameter, and sets the final output level of the selected Element, after mixing.
+The "Level" parameter is linked to the main amplitude "Amplitude Level" parameter, and sets the final output level after mixing.
 The higher the value the higher the level.
 This value also determines the main level on which all key-scaled variations are based (indicated by a dotted line on the graph).